Günther Lütjens: Inter-war period

 After the war, Lütjens served as head of the Warnemünde (1 December 1918 – 24 January 1919 and 8 February 1919 – 10 March 1919) and Lübeck (24 January 1919 – 8 February 1919 and 8 July 1919 – 15 September 1919) Sea Transportation Agency.
-He was ordered to the German Imperial Naval Office on 10 March 1919 before again serving with the Sea Transportation Agency in Lübeck on 8 July 1919.
+He was ordered to the German Imperial Naval Office on 10 March 1919 and started serving with the Sea Transportation Agency in Lübeck on 8 July 1919.

-As a result of the Treaty of Versailles, which was signed on 28 June 1919, the German Navy was downsized to 15,000 men, including 1,500 officers, while the German Imperial Navy was renamed the Reichsmarine in the era of the Weimar Republic.
-On 15 September 1919 his posting with the Sea Transportation Agency ended and he was posted to the Coastal Defence Department III and later IV in Cuxhaven-Lehe as a company leader.
+As a result of the Treaty of Versailles (signed on 28 June 1919) the German Navy was downsized to 15,000 men, including 1,500 officers.
+On 1 January 1921, the German Imperial Navy was renamed the Reichsmarine in the era of the Weimar Republic.

+On 15 September 1919, Lütjens' posting with the Sea Transportation Agency ended and he was posted to the Coastal Defence Department III and later IV in Cuxhaven-Lehe as a company leader.
 As of 1 January 1921 he was also subordinated to the Staff of the North Sea.
 Lütjens was posted to the Fleet Department of the Naval Command on 7 June 1921.
 His commanding officer here was Admiral Paul Behncke.
 Here Lütjens served as the head of the Fleet Department until the end of September 1923.

 In this position, Lütjens dealt with strategic and naval policy issues.
 This included the observation and analysis of the Washington Naval Conference and its disarmament agreements.
 On 4 October 1923 he returned to the torpedo force, taking command of the 3rd Torpedo-Boat-Demi-Flotilla.